daviligade/keywords_chroniclingamerica/README.md

 # keywords_chroniclingamerica

 This script allows you to search for specific keywords or strings on [Chronicling America](https://chroniclingamerica.loc.gov) and retrieve article metadata.
 The search leverages the Chronicling America API and retrieves results in JSON format.
+This script serves as a simple starting point for more complex interactions with the API of Chronicling America.

 ## Description

-The script fetches and processes results based on your chosen keywords.
-For each keyword, it performs the following tasks:
+The script fetches and processes results based on your chosen keywords/strings.
+For each string, it performs the following tasks:
-1. Sends a request to the Chronicling America API to fetch articles containing the keyword.
+1. Sends a request to the Chronicling America API to fetch articles containing the string.
 2. Extracts key metadata such as titles, URLs, publication details, OCR content, and more.
 3. Processes and prints a detailed summary of each article.